Skip to main content

 Parameters:

-• dataset_id (str) - Dataset ID to update
+• dataset_id (str) - The dataset ID for the dataset to patch

 App.patch_model